 Deep sleep can rewire stress and anxiety

-While a full night of slumber stabilizes emotions, a sleepless night can trigger up to 30% rise in anxiety levels, a new study suggests.more-lifestyle Updated: Nov 11, 2019 18:04 IST
+In William Shakespeare’s masterpiece Macbeth, he had referred to sleep as the “balm of hurt minds”.more-lifestyle Updated: Nov 15, 2019 09:50 IST

-In William Shakespeare’s masterpiece ‘Macbeth’, he had it right when he referred to sleep as the “balm of hurt minds”.
+In William Shakespeare’s masterpiece Macbeth, he had referred to sleep as the “balm of hurt minds”.
 While a full night of slumber stabilizes emotions, a sleepless night can trigger up to 30 per cent rise in anxiety levels, a new study suggests.

 UC Berkeley researchers have found that the type of sleep most apt to calm and reset the anxious brain is deep sleep, also known as non-rapid eye movement (NREM) slow-wave sleep, a state in which neural oscillations become highly synchronized, and heart rates and blood pressure drop.
 The results of the study were published in the journal Nature Human Behaviour, 2019.